mpalmer/jekyll-static-comments/README.md

 (regardless of where it appears) and eats your code.
 Yes, apparently Liquid really *is* that stupid.

-The order of the comments list returned in the post.comments array is based on the lexical ordering of the filenames that the comments are stored in.
+The order of the comments list returned in the page.comments array is based on the lexical ordering of the filenames that the comments are stored in.
 Hence, you can preserve strict date ordering of your comments by ensuring that the filenames are based around the date/time of comment